JettawatV/JettawatV/README.md

 ### What I'm building

 A connector tool that pulls data from **Google Ads, Meta & GA4** and ports it to your destination of choice — so PPC agencies stop pulling reports manually and start making decisions faster.

-Currently in customer discovery — talking to agency owners before writing a single line of product code.
+Talking to PPC agency owners to understand their exact reporting pain points before building.
 ---

 ### What I do